Is Charles Schwab legit?

 - Listed companies by and large have stringent reporting requirements

 - If something really goes wrong with the broker, you'll be able to tell it from the (rapidly falling) share price of the broker in most cases.
 In this unlikely scenario, you'll have time to move your funds and securities to another broker.

 While most of the people don't read financial statements, it's a promising sign for legitimacy that Charles Schwab publishes these regularly.
 Financial statements can be considered as financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.

 Charles Schwab provides two-step authentication when logging in, which makes the platform safer to use.

 Broker ownership transparency

-Ownership structure of Charles Schwab is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of Charles Schwab is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

 Charles Schwab is transparent about their management structure, which means that anyone can see who is in charge of management issues at the brokerage.

 Charles Schwab is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).